LoopKit/looptips/docs/how-to/overrides.md

 !!! tip "Why Override Targets Work"
     Remember from [Think Like a Loop](think-like-loop.md): Loop makes all decisions based on your predicted glucose curve relative to your correction range.
 By changing the correction range temporarily with an override, you change how Loop responds.
 Lower targets make Loop more aggressive; higher targets make Loop more conservative.

-!!! tip "What happens when Insulin Needs is modified"
+!!! tip "What happens when the `Insulin Needs` setting is modified"
-    When Insulin Needs is modified in a *Custom Preset*, the effective basal rate (U/hr), ISF and CR are all adjusted in parallel.
+    When the `Insulin Needs` setting is modified in a *Custom Preset*, the effective basal rate (U/hr), ISF and CR are all adjusted in parallel.
 See the example table below using a pump that can delivery an increment of 0.05 U/hr scheduled basal rate using units associated with mg/dL.

     | Insulin Need | Basal Rate<br>U/hr | ISF | CR | Comment |
     |--:|:-:|--:|--:|:--|